pd2-stuff/DLC-Unlocker-PD2/docs/README.md

 ![superblt_popup](https://raw.githubusercontent.com/pd2-stuff/DLC-Unlocker-PD2/master/docs/img/superblt_popup.png)

 Afterwards, you should see the mods folder and you're ready to install the DLC Unlocker.

-⚠️If you want to unlock all DLCs, only drag the unlock_all_dlcs folder into the mods folder
-⚠️If you only want to unlock Characters, only drag the unlock_only_characters folder into the mods folder
-⚠️If you only want to unlock Heists, only drag the unlock_only_heists folder into the mods folder

 Start the game and enjoy!